rmelick/accounts-management/thoughts.md

 Cons:

-- This current example is hardly using any Django features, especially because we chose Mongoengine instead of Djongo.
+- This current example is hardly using any Django features, especially because we chose Mongoengine instead of Djongo for our Mongo integration.
 If we end up using this service to manage our user accounts, I think Django will be very helpful.
-If we instead delegate the user accounts to an external service like Okta, we might find that most of the Django tooling is unecessary.
+If we instead delegate the user accounts to an external service like Okta, we might find that most of the Django tooling is unnecessary, and the simplicity of a different framework like Flask might help.
+In my past experience using flask, I have often wished we had chosen Django as more features are added on to the flask app, so I would probably still stick with Django.

 ## Which mongo library to use?

-I chose MongoEngine because it had more stars/follows on github, and seemed to more directly map to Mongo without Django getting in the way.
+I chose MongoEngine because it had more stars/follows on github, and seemed easier to map my Strawberry GraphQL objects to Mongo without Django getting in the way.
 However, it might not be the best choice in a Django app, as their own docs seem to actually suggest using Djongo (see http://docs.mongoengine.org/django.html and https://github.com/MongoEngine/django-mongoengine).
 From my brief time working with Mongoengine, I feel it met my expectations, and documentation and StackOverflow support was fairly good.

 ## Using Mongo as the database